Learn more about the master-classes held in Ballarat on the fourth Wednesday of every month.

 3) Decide together as a team how you will incorporate the teachings of the above ebooks in your own best way to uplift your culture.

-PS In the last 3 blog posts we've explored one area from each of the three sections pictured below of the 12 fundamentals of law of the farm leadership aka fully human leadership.
+PS In the last 3 blog posts we've explored one area from each of the three sections pictured below.
 Here's a pulse check to see where you're at and where you could move to in the 3 areas: